-Roofing including roof space Repair category 2 Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
-Some slipped and cracked slates.
-We have been informed by the owner that the roof is checked and maintained on a regular basis.
+Roofing including roof space

+Repair category 2

+Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+We understand the flat roof section was overhauled in 2013 and is covered under guarantee.
+All documentation should be obtained in this regard.